SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## Deploy the Application via the SAP Cloud Platform Cockpit

 1. Open the overview page of your Neo environment *SAP Cloud Platform Extension Subaccount*.
-The link is available to you via the on-boarding application.
+The link is available to you via the on-boarding application : https://cna378homeb4a8afac3.us1.hana.ondemand.com.

    ![Subaccount Overview](./src/main/resources/images/SubaccountOverview.png)